adeoja/a-gravity-platformer/README.md

-# 3D Platformer - Gravity Manipulation Game
+# a gravity platformer - Gravity Manipulation Game

 A 3D Unity platformer prototype featuring unique gravity-manipulation mechanics where players can walk on ceilings and navigate challenging obstacle courses.